yacineboudebouz/to-do-list/readme.md

 - Add tasks to your to-do list.
 - Mark tasks as complete.
 - Delete tasks when they are no longer needed.
-- Filter tasks by status (all, completed, active).